mfdj/ellah-field-notes/resolve-path-of-script/readme.md

   the corresponding shell function names in the FUNCNAME array variable are defined.
   ([manual](https://www.gnu.org/software/bash/manual/bash.html#index-BASH_005fSOURCE))

-### $0 in the interactive and string-argument contexts
+**$0 in the interactive and string-argument contexts**

-In interactive and string-argument contexts `$0` is the name of the shell (bash!) with a subtle difference being that the interactive shell name leads with a dash
+In the interactive and string-argument contexts `$0` is the name of the shell (bash!) with a subtle difference being that the interactive shell name leads with a dash:

 ```sh
 $ echo "$0"